A*+BFHS: A Hybrid Heuristic Search Algorithm

-Compared to BFIDA*, A*+BFHS (4) generated a similar number of nodes in the previous iterations on most instances.
-Hiking14 2-3-6 is the only instance where A*+BFHS (4) generated at least twice as many nodes in the previous iterations as BFIDA*.
+Compared to BFIDA*, A*+BFHS (4) generated a similar number of nodes in the previous iterations on most instances. \textit{Hiking14} 2-3-6 is the only instance where A*+BFHS (4) generated at least twice as many nodes in the previous iterations as BFIDA*.
 However, A*+BFHS ($\infty$) generated 2 to 7 times as many nodes in the previous iterations as BFIDA* on 11 instances.
-This contrast shows that, compared to BFIDA*, significantly more duplicate nodes can be generated by making each call to BFHS on frontier nodes at only one depth.
+This contrast shows that, compared to BFIDA*, significantly more duplicate nodes can be generated by making each call to BFHS on frontier nodes at a single depth.
 However, most of those duplicate nodes can be avoided by making each call to BFHS on frontier nodes at multiple depths.